-On Dartmoor, Black Darter occurs widely in blanket and valley mires at 235m ASL or higher, with counts of over 20 at Burrator Arboretum, Gidleigh Common, Gutter Tor Mire (Sheepstor), Statt's Bridge and Yellowmead (Willsworthy).
+On Dartmoor, Black Darter occurs widely in blanket and valley mires at 235m ASL or higher, with counts of over 20 in the Burrator catchment and at Gidleigh Common, Gutter Tor Mire (Sheepstor), Quickbeam Hill, Statt's Bridge and Yellowmead (Willsworthy).
 Around the fringes of the moor, the species was also known formerly from the Lee Moor clay pits (100-150m, but not since 1999 and not necessarily breeding there) and especially Smallhanger (<200m), where a maximum of more than 100 was counted on 6 August 2006, until the recent extensive loss of habitat due to clay working.